RobertTalbert/discretecs/MTH325-Winter2026/course-documents/MTH 325 W26 syllabus.md

 ### The _Standards for Student Work_ document

-The [Standards for Student Work in MTH 325](https://github.com/RobertTalbert/discretecs/blob/master/MTH325-Winter2026/course-documents/MTH%20325%20Standards%20for%20Student%20Work%20Winter%2026.md) document is a complete one-stop visit for all information about what "success" specifically looks like for each of the assignment types in the course. **It is critically important that you read this document carefully and keep it close at hand**.
+The [Standards for Student Work in MTH 325](https://github.com/RobertTalbert/discretecs/blob/master/MTH325-Winter2026/course-documents/MTH%20325%20Standards%20for%20Student%20Work%20Winter%2026.md) document is a complete description of what "success" specifically looks like for each of the assignment types in the course. **It is critically important that you read this document carefully and keep it close at hand**.
 A link is to it is found in several places in the syllabus, also on the [Class Page](https://docs.google.com/document/d/1wWiOifmBieQYdwgCST8vJBBfraYd3YZsztRM6bnH6d4/edit?usp=sharing) and on Blackboard; you should also bookmark it in your web browser.

 ### How assignments are graded and recorded in Blackboard